JianFGO/CantorCollegeWebsite/README.md

 ### Design Approach

-The website design relies on HTML and CSS, drawing inspiration from the module's lab materials.
+My website design relies on HTML and CSS, drawing inspiration from the module's lab materials.
 It incorporates provided text and appropriate images provided by the College Dean.

 ## Setup and Hosting Information